Dzulkifli Ahmad

 Dzulkifli bin Ahmad (Jawi: ذو الكفل بن احمد) is the third and former chief commissioner of the Malaysian Anti-Corruption Commission (MACC).

 He joined UMNO on 14 June 2025.

 Education

 Dzulkifli graduated from the International Islamic University Malaysia (IIUM) with a Bachelor of Laws (Honours) (LL.B.
 (Hons.)).

 Career

 Prior to his appointment as MACC's chief commissioner, Dzulkifli served as the head of the anti-money laundering unit and subsequently National Revenue Recovery Enforcement in Malaysia's Attorney General's Chambers.

-Dzulkifli tendered his resignation as MACC chief commissioner effective 14 May 2018.
+Dzulkifli tendered his resignation as MACC chief commissioner effective 14 May 2018, after the change of government to Pakatan Harapan.

 Subsequently, he featured as one of the principal players in a set of audio recordings made public at a press conference by the Malaysian Anti-Corruption Commission on 8 January 2020 with regards to telephone conversations relating to alleged efforts to sabotage investigations into the 1Malaysia Development Berhad scandal.